Mathematical theory of deep learning: Reapproximation of B-splines with sigmoidal activations

-for all $x \in [-K', K']$.
-By Proposition \ref{prop:VectorSpaceAndCompositions}, $(\Phi^{p}_{\delta_{*}^2}(x + \delta_{*}) - \Phi^{p}_{\delta_{*}^2})/(p \delta_{*})$ is a neural network with $\lceil\log_{q}(n-1)\rceil$ layers and size independent from $\eps$.
-Calling this neural network $\Phi^{p-1}_{\eps}$ shows that \eqref{eq:allp} holds for $p-1$, which concludes the induction argument and proves the claim.
 For every neural network $\Phi$, every spatial translation $\Phi(\cdot-t)$ is a neural network of the same architecture.
 Hence, every term in the sum \eqref{eq:UnivCardBSpline} can be approximated to arbitrary accuracy by a neural network of a fixed size.
 Since by Proposition \ref{prop:VectorSpaceAndCompositions}, sums of neural networks of the same depth are again neural networks of the same depth, the result follows. \end{proof}

 Next, we extend Proposition \ref{prop:reapproxBspline} to the multivariate splines $\CS_{\ell, \Bt, n}^d$ for arbitrary $\ell$, $d \in \N$, $\Bt \in \R^d$.

 \begin{proposition} Let $n$, $d\in \N$, $n \geq 2$, $K>0$, and let $\sigma: \R \to \R$ be sigmoidal of order $q\geq 2$.
 Further let $\ell \in \N$ and $\Bt \in \R^d$.